ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 #### Define the error records

-To define the error records, add the code below to the API template file (i.e., `service.bal`).
+Similar to how you created the record type in [Create the dataset](#create-the-dataset), define the error records below of the first endpoint using the diagram view in VS Code.

 ```ballerina
 public type ConflictingIsoCodesError record {|